cardoso/cardoso.github.io/portfolio.md

 ---
 {% raw %}

+<blockquote class="embedly-card"><h4><a href="https://apps.apple.com/us/app/rocket-chat/id1148741252">‎Rocket.Chat</a></h4><p>‎Rocket.Chat is a free and open source team chat collaboration platform that allows users to communicate securely in real-time across devices on web, desktop or mobile and to customize their interface with a range of plugins, themes and integrations with other key software.
+By opting for Rocket.Cha...</p></blockquote>
+<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 <blockquote class="embedly-card" data-card-theme="dark"><h4><a href="http://github.com/cardoso">cardoso (Matheus Cardoso)</a></h4><p>cardoso has 37 repositories available.
 Follow their code on GitHub.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>